 More than just an airline, Air Mauritius acts as an ambassador for Mauritius.
-We bring you the spirit of this country and its people on each of your flights with the special attention that our Mauritian crew provides, as well as a range of high-quality services.
-Air Mauritius has received several international awards recognizing the quality of its service on the ground and in flight.
-We are proud to have been voted the leading airline in the Indian Ocean at the World Travel Awards for the last seven years.
+We bring you the spirit of this country and its people on each of your flights with the special attention that our Mauritian crew provides, as well as a range of quality services.
+Air Mauritius has received several international awards recognizing the quality of its service on the ground and in flight, including several distinctions at the prestigious World Travel Awards for Leading Airline.

 YOUR SAFETY COMES FIRST

 As an IOSA-certified (IATA Operational Safety Audit) airline, for Air Mauritius your safety and security is our top priority.
 Our fleet consists primarily of Airbus aircraft with state-of-the-art equipment.
 In addition, our company, approved by the EASA (European Aviation Safety Agency), can perform maintenance on aircraft of European operators.

 We are a strategic partner in the tourism industry and are investing to help achieve the industry’s growth objectives.
 With 36,000 tons of cargo carried annually, Air Mauritius also plays a key role in the economic development of Mauritius.